slint-ui/slint/docs/testing.md

 Some macro like `assert_eq` are defined to look similar o the rust equivalent.

-To run the test, you must make sure to first build the sixtyfps shared library:
+To run the test, you must make sure to first build the slint shared library:

 ```
 cargo build --lib -p slint-cpp --features testing && cargo test -p  test-driver-cpp --